openshift/oc-mirror/docs/usage.md

 requests into digests before mirroring.
 There is an issue to capture improvements to the skip-missing functionality to allow support for digests in the library used for mirroring (https://github.com/openshift/oc/issues/1104).
 3. The `skip-cleanup` flag can be used to keep the workspace from being deleted after mirroring operations.
 > WARNING: Running oc-mirror against a workspace that has not been cleaned can result in unexpected behavior.

+## ImageSet Configuration
+The imageset configuration is intended to reflect the current state of the registry mirroring.
+Any content types or images that are added to the configuration will be added to the mirror and this is also applies to content types that are removed from the imageset configuration.
+Image pruning is done on a best-effort basis. `oc-mirror` will attempt image deletion and if a registry does not allow for this type of request,`oc-mirror` will return an error. the `--continue-on-error` flag can be used if desired to ignore pruning errors if the registry does not allow DELETE operations.
+If you are using the heads-only workflow option, `oc-mirror` will store starting versions from the initial run in the metadata and using this to maintain ranges.

+An example workflow is below:

+- Generate the initial configuration.
+    ```sh
+      apiVersion: mirror.openshift.io/v1alpha2
+      kind: ImageSetConfiguration
+      storageConfig:
+        local:
+          path: metadata
+      mirror:
+        additionalimages:
+          - name: registry.redhat.io/ubi7/ubi:latest
+    ```
+- Run first `oc-mirror` operation.
+- Generate a configuration for a differential run.
+    ```sh
+      apiVersion: mirror.openshift.io/v1alpha2
+      kind: ImageSetConfiguration
+      storageConfig:
+        local:
+          path: metadata
+      mirror:
+        additionalimages:
+          - name: registry.redhat.io/ubi8/ubi:latest
+    ```
+- Run `oc-mirror` again.

+- The result on the second run of `oc-mirror` is that the `ubi8` image would be mirrored and the `ubi7` image would be removed.
+To keep the `ubi7` image, the configuration would be altered to the below configuration.
+    ```sh
+      apiVersion: mirror.openshift.io/v1alpha2
+      kind: ImageSetConfiguration
+      storageConfig:
+        local:
+          path: metadata
+      mirror:
+        additionalimages:
+          - name: registry.redhat.io/ubi7/ubi:latest
+          - name: registry.redhat.io/ubi8/ubi:latest
+    ```
 ## Glossary

 `imageset` - Refers to the artifact or collection of artifacts produced by `oc-mirror`.